timescale/docs.timescale.com-content/tutorials/tutorial-hello-timescale.md

 * Payment type (Cash, credit card, etc.)

 To efficiently store that data, we’re going to need three tables:
-1. A hypertable called `rides`, which will store all of the above data for each ride taken.
+1. A [hypertable][hypertables] called `rides`, which will store all of the above data for each ride taken.
 2. A regular Postgres table called `payment_types`, which maps the payment types to their English description.
 3. A regular Postgres table called `rates`, which maps the numeric rate codes to their English description.